-Today you'll find good long-lasting frames in steel, plastic, laminate, or a combination of materials - and many of these frames are tough enough that even the most rambunctious of children can't damage them.
+Today you'll find suitable long-lasting frames in steel, plastic, laminate, or a combination of materials - and many of these frames are sturdy enough that even the most unruly of children can't damage them.

 Choose the frame that passes the comfort test and has the lines you find most pleasing.

-The rest of your decision will be purely esthetic and personal: the style of the sofa's base (such as skirted or upholstered), the base and arm styles, and the fabric.
+The rest of your decision will be purely aesthetic and personal: the style of the sofa's base (such as skirted or upholstered), the base and arm styles, and the fabric.

-Whatever fabric you choose, having the upholsterer protect it with a stain repellent should considerably extend the life and beauty of the piece in your home.
+Whatever fabric you choose, having the upholsterer protect it with a stain repellent will considerably extend the life and beauty of the piece in your home.

-When furniture shopping, remember that chairs, whether upholstered or not, should be similarly comfortable.
+When furniture shopping, remember that chairs, whether upholstered or not, should be similarly comfortable as sofas.

-If you're just looking for a simple mini blind treatment for the bath, most deals can provide dozens of options (macro, mini, horizontal, and vertical) in many colors and materials, such as plastic, wood, or metal.
+If you're looking for a simple mini blind treatment for the bath, most dealers can provide dozens of options (macro, mini, horizontal, and vertical) in many colors and materials, such as plastic, wood, or metal.